nishantkakar/snix/README.md

 Bootstrap.

-Defined your manifest.
+Define your manifest.
 You can also include your colleague/friend's manifest or a group manifest.

 Run